kubos/kubos/docs/services/rust-services.rst

 The payload service provided in the ``examples`` folder can be compiled by running this command ``cargo kubos -c build`` from inside of the Kubos SDK Vagrant box.
+The ``cargo kubos -c build`` command can be used to build any Rust service or crate from within the Vagrant box.

 The service can then be run by this command ``cargo kubos -c run``.
 You will want to check that port 5000 is forwarded out of your Vagrant box before testing the service.